 Robo Advisors are Best if you Don’t Have a Lot to Invest

-Most traditional financial advisors want to work with clients with a considerable nest egg.
+Most traditional financial advisors work with clients with a considerable nest egg.
 Since financial advisors typically earn a 1% fee based on your assets, managing large investment portfolios is how they earn their living.
 Many investors don‘t meet the minimum $250,000 to $1,000,000 requirements for a traditional financial advisor.
-Most robo-advisors have lower initial minimums and a few will manage your money if you only have $100.
+Most robo-advisors have lower initial minimums and a few will manage your money if you only have $100, or less.

 Robo Advisors are Best if you Like the DIFY (do-it-for-you) Approach